adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 21/1/21

+* A low page limit constraint actually helped polish the paper, remove the unnecessary fluff and re-position the idea.
+Constraints help!

 ## 20/1/21

 * If your experiment is too complicated to explain as table caption in one sentence, then think hard if you really can't do with a simpler experiment.
 Simple is tougher.
 Simple is better.